- 2 tbsp grapeseed or canola oil

 - 8 cups Braeburn, Jonagold, Mcintosh or Pippin apples, peeled, cored, and diced

 - Freshly ground black pepper to taste

-Applesauce can be made with many varieties of apple, but soft ones like Braeburn, Macintosh and Pippin produce the best flavors when cooking.
-Joel created this savory applesauce to add a complex flavor that complements fried foods.
+Applesauce can be made with many varieties of apple.
+However, soft apples like Braeburn, Macintosh and Pippin produce the best flavors when cooking.

 Makes: 4 cups